Growing ferns… with their amazing variety of foliage forms and delicacy of pattern have always been popular as house plants.

 The Pteris Ferns

-An attractive group are the ferns of the genus Pteris, sometimes known as table ferns, most of which can be grown from divisions as well as spores.
+An attractive group is the ferns of the genus Pteris, sometimes known as table ferns, most of which can be grown from divisions as well as spores.

 The Cretan brakes (Pteris cretica) reach more than a foot in height, growing in clumps from very short, slowly creeping rhizomes.